 - 1 large egg yolk

-- 1 tbsp sesame or poppy seeds for topping (optional)
+- 1 tablespoon sesame or poppy seeds for topping (optional)

 - Nonstick cooking oil spray